top of page

 I offer online appointments to women based all over the UK, and I offer in-person appointments in Ripon, North Yorkshire - click here to find out more: www.mindbodysoulpsychology.co.uk

-You might also like to follow me on Instagram, @drjennypsychologist , or sign up to my Substack newsletter for regular moments of solidarity in the challenges of this midlife mothering journey, as well as compassion & inspirations for guilt-free self-care, at this time of life.
+You might also like to follow me on Instagram, @drjennypsychologist , or perhaps you'd like to recence regular doses of solidarity and compassion right into your inbox?
+If so, you can sign up here to my Substack newsletter for regular moments of solidarity in the challenges of being a woman in this patrirachl world, as well as compassion & inspirations for guilt-free self-care - so we can all stay resourced for the experiences we're navigating, and fights we're facing.

 Comments